 To get the most out of your private equity data, take these four steps:

 Step 1: Focus on Private Equity data problems you need to solve.

 Start by looking at your organization’s business goals in order to identify what’s working and what needs improvement.
 And try to view things as an outsider would.
 It’s common—and probably the default mindset—to see the way things are as the way they should be, even if that’s not the case.

-To clearly identify any gaps that could be addressed by a more effective data management strategy, ask yourself:
+To clearly identify any gaps that should be addressed by a more effective private equity data management strategy, ask yourself:

 - Which processes could be streamlined or better informed by data?

 - What data would we like to have but currently don’t?